playablefashion/spl/Buzzkill/README.md

   - Bubble popper — where hands pop bubbles instead of squish flies
   - Spatulas cracking eggs — with hands replaces with spatulas and flies replaced with eggs
   - Paper crumpler – where hands turn sheets of paper into crumpled up balls of paper
-- Use the remaining time to keep hacking the game or designing the gloves.
+- Have students use the remaining time to keep hacking the game or designing the gloves.
+  - Link students to [the digital worksheet](http://bit.ly/2vNeRT6) at http://bit.ly/2vNeRT6 to use as reference
 - Discussion:
   - How does changing art assets affect the game?
   - How does changing values on components affect the game?